Buying Kitchen Cabinets

 - Look for drawers with dovetailed joints, drawer sides of 1/2-inch or 3/4-inch plywood, and drawer bottoms fitted and glued into side grooves.
 High-quality drawers should pull out completely.
 Doors with fitted mortised corners are sturdier than those made with non-interlocking butt joints.
 Top-quality cabinets usually have solid-wood face frames at least 3/4 inches thick.
 For the cabinet box, avoid thin sides, backs, and floors; especially avoid thin particleboard.

-- Home Depot and Lowe’s did not offer the lowest prices (the price quoted by Lowe’s was the highest).
+- Home Depot and Lowe’s did not offer the lowest prices.

 - Although we provided dealers with a list of specific cabinets, a number offered to come to our home to confirm our measurements at no additional cost.